How to start a website in 20 minutes

 4 steps to start a WordPress website

-We’ll be using Bluehost who handle all the parts of starting and running a website for you, making the whole process ridiculously easy for next-to-nothing.
+WordPress needs to be installed on a web host.
+We'll be using Bluehost who have a 1-click install and also handle many other parts of starting and running a website for you.
+Their process is easy and costs next-to-nothing.

 Choose and register a domain name